mcnuttandrew/ivy-language/README.md

 **VALUE_IF_TRUE** / **VALUE_IF_FALSE**: These optional values are the values taken on by the conditional if the query results in true or false.
 These values can be anything: arrays, objects, numbers, strings, other conditionals.
 As long as it's a valid Ivy template language snippet than it's valid.

-_An import special behavior note_: the true and false branches are optional.
+_An important special behavior note_: the true and false branches are optional.
 Typically if the conditional encounters a query that results in a path that is not defined then it will remove that conditional.
 If the conditional is the value of a key-value pair (as in an object) it will delete the key, if it is an array, that cell will be removed.
 We saw an example of this in the example at the top of the page.

 An important gotcha here is that the values of the parameters object should all be treated as strings.